slobentanzer/snakemake-workshop/docs/source/tutorial/setup.rst

     use rule * from download_data as dwn_*

+Overall you can see that it is python code with two blocks in YAML.
 Firstly, it requires a minimum version requirement of snakemake itself.
 Then it defines the path to the ``configfile``, where parameters used in the workflow are stored.
 These parameters are then available in the nested dict ``config``.

 .. note::
-    Newer versions of snakemake keep track of modifications to this file and will prompt you to rerun your workflow if it has changed.
+    Newer versions of snakemake keep track of modifications to this config file and will prompt you to rerun your workflow if it has changed.
 It does however not track exactly which parameters changed, so it is left to the user whether it requires a rerun or not.

-Then there is a ``rule all`` statement: this is a special rule with only inputs, no outputs and no actual task.
-This is a special rule placed always at the top of the ``Snakefile`` and defines which files you want to create in the workflow.
-You can check exactly which processes will be run using the following command.
+Then, there is a ``rule all`` statement: this is a special rule with only inputs, no outputs and no actual task.
+This is a special rule placed always at the top of the ``Snakefile`` and defines which files you want to create in the workflow, instead of writing them out by hand.
+Additionally, it allows you to add files programmatically using python.

+You can check exactly which processes will be run using the following command:

 Dry-run example
 ---------------